 The ordinals also have the operation known as natural addition, denoted ⊕ (or sometimes #) which is defined by a different recursion.
 It is commutative and associative.
 Jacobsthal in 1907 defined a new multiplication by transfinitely iterating natural addition instead of ordinary addition; I'll call this "Jacobsthal multiplication" and denote it ×, as he did.
 He then defined an exponentiation by transfinitely iterating ×, which I'll call "Jacobsthal exponentiation", he denoted it ab, but I'll denote it a×b because... well, you'll see.

 Finally there is natural multiplication, denoted ⊗ (or sometimes by a weird 16-pointed asterisk?), which is defined in terms of ⊕ by a different recursion.
 It is commutative, associative, and distributes over natural addition.
-We can, of course, transfinitely iterate this to get yet a third notion of exponentiation; I'll call this "semi-Jacobsthal exponentiation", and denote it a⊗b.
-(Hence why I'm using the notation a×b above -- if I called it ab, I wouldn't have a good parallel notation for semi-Jacobsthal exponentiation.
+We can, of course, transfinitely iterate this to get yet a third notion of exponentiation; I'll call this "super-Jacobsthal exponentiation", and denote it a⊗b.
+(Hence why I'm using the notation a×b above -- if I called it ab, I wouldn't have a good parallel notation for super-Jacobsthal exponentiation.
 In my own writing I've been denoting it by ab with a bar over the b instead of under it, but while that's easy in TeX I can't do that in HTML (unless I'm going to start pulling out the Unicode combining characters, and that wouldn't look right anyway if the exponent was more than one character long, as it frequently will be).)

 (And yes, all these operations really are different.
 I'll leave finding examples to you.)